bazelbuild/bazel-website/contributing.md

   - Help other users [on Slack](https://slack.bazel.build).
   - Improve the documentation or [contribute examples]( https://github.com/bazelbuild/examples).
-  - Share your experience or your tips, for example on a blog.
+  - Share your experience or your tips, for example on a blog or social media.

 1. Contribute to the Bazel ecosystem:
   - Help rules maintainers with pull requests and contributions.